All best sellers

 Green Stuff World offers a variety of acrylic paints for miniature and scale model painting.
 Here are some of the different types of inks that we offer:

-Intensity range: These paints are carefully formulated to intensify and saturate colors, making them ideal for achieving vivid colors, glazes, filters, and blends.
+• Intensity range: These paints are very saturated in color and are carefully formulated to intensify colors, making them ideal for vivid colors, glazes, filters, and blends.
 They have a matte finish and are suitable for use with both brushes and airbrushes.

-• Wash range: Green Stuff World's wash inks are designed to flow into the recesses and crevices of models, creating shadows and depth.
+• Wash range: Green Stuff World wash inks are less pigmented and saturated, designed to flow into the nooks and crannies of models, creating shadows and depth.
 They are available in a range of colors and have a matte finish.

-• Candy range: These paints are highly pigmented and translucent, creating a candy-like effect when applied to models.
-They are available in a range of colors and can be used to create a variety of effects, including shading and color transitions.
+• Candy range: They are highly transparent with a glossy finish, creating an effect of depth and sheen when applied.
+They are available in a wide range of colors and can be used to create various effects such as shading and color transitions, and are especially recommended for coloring metallic and crystal clear elements.

 • Fluorescents: Green Stuff World's fluorescent paints could be somehow considered a kind of ink but not exactly the same.
 They are designed to glow under UV light, making them ideal for creating eye-catching effects on models.
 They are available in a range of colors and have a matte finish.

-• Dipping Inks: For those looking for a quick and efficient painting solution to add contrast to their miniatures and free up more time for gameplay, the Dipping Ink range is the top choice on the market.
+• Dipping Inks: They flow into the gaps and crevices almost painting and degrading at the same time.
+They are perfect for those looking for a fast and efficient painting solution to add contrast to their miniatures and free up more time for gameplay, the speedpainting range of inks is the best choice on the market.

-• High-concentration: They are very fluid and can be used directly in miniatures or in airbrush.
-Despite being more liquid, their pigmentation is much higher than the rest of the inks, which allows them to be diluted without noticing the reduction of pigment.
-They are widely used by artists.
+• High-concentration inks: They are very fluid inks that can be used directly on miniatures or airbrushed.
+Despite being more liquid, their pigmentation is much higher than that of other inks, which allows them to be diluted without noticing any reduction in pigment.
+They are available in both transparent and opaque versions.

 Overall, Green Stuff World's range of paints offers a variety of options for painters looking to achieve different effects on their miniatures and scale models.
 From intense pigmentation to glow-in-the-dark finishes, there is an ink to suit every need.

-These types of inks are very versatile, as they can be used in several ways: directly from the bottle without adding other products, diluted in water to give a finish similar to watercolors, or, in the case of artists who make paintings, made them look as if they were painted with oil paint.
+Acrylic ink is very versatile, as it can be used in several ways: directly from the bottle without adding other products, diluted in water to give it a finish similar to watercolors but with fixation to remain fixed, even when wetted with water, or, in the case of artists who paint pictures, they can make them look like oil paints.
 To this, we must add its ability to work on most materials such as plastic, cardboard, paper, or fabric, among many others.

-In the same way, it does not need a final coat, but applying varnish will provide extra protection.
-Also, keep in mind that they are fast drying, so the brush should be dipped in water when not in use to prevent it from hardening on the brush.
+Similarly, acrylic inks do not need a top coat, but applying varnish will provide extra protection.
+Also, note that they are fast-drying, so the brush should be cleaned with water when not in use to prevent the paintbrush from hardening.

 Acrylic ink vs. alcohol ink